 Next, let's look at one more metric to determine if the achievement gap between higher and lower achieving students widens or narrows depending on grades they earned for their gateway courses.

-The Gateway Grade is next to the Dimension drop-down.
-Opening the filter displays the categories: A, B, C, D, Passed and Not Passed.
+Opening the gateway grade filter displays the categories: A, B, C, D, Passed and Not Passed.
 The categories "Passed" and "Not Passed" are defined by your institution.

-Let's click on "A" in the Gateway Grade to see how that affects the achievement gap.
+Let's click on "A" in the Math Gateway Grade and English Gateway Grade to see how that affects the achievement gap.
 It narrowed the gap significantly.
 The lower achieving students are within a few percentage points of the high achieving students.

 Next, let's change the Gateway Grade to "B".
 The achievement gap has vanished between the lower and high achieving students.